Raise Your Profile

 Share your institution's scholarship opportunities and other noteworthy news for international students via the Weekly Update, distributed each Monday to the EducationUSA network.
 EducationUSA advisers distribute the Weekly Update across social media channels and email lists.
 Many advisers also post it in their centers.
 Weekly Update content is also available to students through RSS feeds and a searchable database on the EducationUSA website.
 Check out this tutorial video to learn how to submit your stories.

 EducationUSA TV, the network's YouTube channel, has a playlist for U.S. college and university recruiting videos.
-To add your institutional video and reach more international students, send your URL to the EducationUSA Outreach Coordinator.
+To add your institutional video and reach more international students, send your URL to the EducationUSA Team in DC.

 EducationUSA extends support to 30 consortia that promote cities, states, and regions as destinations for international students.
-For information on forming a consortium or working with an EducationUSA representative, please contact the EducationUSA Outreach Coordinator.
+For information on forming a consortium or working with an EducationUSA representative, please contact the EducationUSA Team in DC.